 Approval Stage 2: Detailed scrutiny

-At this point, proposals will follow one of two parallel routes, depending whether they involve validation or some other form of collaboration.
-'Validation' here denotes the process by which the University as an awarding institution judges that a programme (or module) of study developed and delivered by another institution or organisation is of an appropriate quality and standard to lead to an award, or to specific credit towards an award, of the University.
-In the case of validation, a validation panel will be established to consider the proposal in detail and to report back to LTC with recommendations; in other cases, a detailed proposal will be need to be prepared for submission through the same approval process as any internal University programme, which culminates in a report and recommendations being made to LTC by Curriculum Sub-Committee.

-Approval Stage 2A.
-Validation proposals
+At this point, the Teaching Partnerships Sub-Committee (TPSC) will, on behalf of LTC, scrutinise both the proposed partnership and the proposed programme(s) / credit(s) (the latter on behalf of Curriculum Sub-Committee).

-LTC will first review the outline proposal and any additional information provided in order to assure itself that any matters of principle or issues that might give cause for concern can be handled satisfactorily, and may if necessary consult further with OPS.
+TPSC will first review the outline proposal and any additional information provided in order to assure itself that any matters of principle or issues that might give cause for concern can be handled satisfactorily, and may if necessary consult further with OPS.

-LTC will then establish a Validation Panel to consider the proposal in more detail and may in the light of its discussions and any further consultations give guidance to the Panel on handling particular aspects of the proposal.
+TPSC will then establish a Partnership Approval Panel to consider the proposal in more detail and may in the light of its discussions and any further consultations give guidance to the Panel on handling particular aspects of the proposal.

-The Validation Panel will be constituted as follows:
+The Partnership Approval Panel will be constituted as follows:

 Pro-Vice-Chancellor (Teaching) (Chair)